Kratom Geek FaviconKratom Geek Logo BlackKratom Geek FaviconKratom Geek Favicon

 Rhode Island

-Senate Bill 812 was introduced by Democratic Senators Elizabeth Crowley, Ana Quezada, and Susan Sosnowski in April 2017.
-And the Uniform Controlled Substances Act was signed into law by the governor on June 27th, 2017.
+Senate Bill 812 was introduced by Democratic Senators Elizabeth Crowley, Ana Quezada, and Susan Sosnowski in April 2017, and the Uniform Controlled Substances Act was signed into law by the governor on June 27th, 2017.
 However, the introduction of the bill went before the legislators without any kratom alkaloids listed on it.
 But the Director of Health sent a notice to the Secretary of State to add mitragynine and 7-hydroxymitragynine to the Controlled Substances Act behind closed doors.

 The American Kratom Association was working with two of Rhode Island’s Democratic State Representatives, Brian Patrick Kennedy and Grace Diaz, to overturn the ban with House Bill 5542.
 They wrote and presented the measure, the Kratom Consumer Protection Act, in February 2019.
 But by March 2019, the House Committee on Health, Education, and Welfare recommended to hold the measure back for further scientific study.
 They tried again in January 2020.
 But the same thing happened.

 Then Democratic Senator Joshua Miller introduced another version of the Kratom Consumer Protection Act, Senate Bill 2687, to the Senate Judiciary on February 27th, 2020.
-But so far, no action has been taken on the bill.
-So we’ll have to wait and see where it goes.

 Vermont